Driving Tips 11 min read 10 May 2026 22 views

 The insurance reality in 2026

 When Pass Plus launched, insurers offered discounts because there was a reasonable hypothesis that trained new drivers would have fewer claims.
-The scheme worked when most major insurers were participating, because it gave Pass Plus-holders a genuine competitive advantage when comparing quotes.
+Over the past decade, most major insurers have moved away from it.
+Direct Line, Admiral, and Aviva no longer offer Pass Plus discounts as a standard product.

 A handful of specialist and regional insurers still offer meaningful discounts.
 Before booking Pass Plus, the correct process is: get comparison quotes first, then specifically ask each insurer on your shortlist whether they offer a Pass Plus discount and what it is worth.
 If the discount offsets the course cost, it makes sense.
 If it does not, the decision changes.